 In the ensuing years, Paul and I didn't socialize, and we only played together on two or three occasions.
 But when we did bump into each other, we were always friendly.
 I'd ask about Paul's health (he'd long suffered from migraines, joint pain, and sleep apnea), and Paul would ask how me and my wife Tracy—who Paul fondly called “Tracyhead” or "Tracyface"--were doing.
 In 2005, Paul caught my first Waterfront Blues Festival set with King Louie & Baby James, and he was very complimentary.
 It took awhile, but I eventually got out to hear the organ & sax-less version of Paul's band, and we hung out and had a good time together.
 Sometimes Paul would hear a joke that was too good to keep and he'd leave it on my answering machine.

 When Tracy called downstairs to me one afternoon in 2007, saying, “Paul deLay is dead,” I was instantly devastated.
 We'd always realized that Paul's weight was problematic.
 Paul himself had once quoted his doctor as saying, “there's old people and there's fat people, but there's no old fat people.”
 But this was out of the blue.
-Paul had felt under the weather following a road trip to Mexico and had checked himself into the hospital for testing.
+As I soon learned, Paul had felt under the weather following a road trip to Mexico and had checked himself into the hospital for testing.
 Mere days later, he was dead from leukemia.
 The cold reality hit me: my friend and musical collaborator was dead at the age of 55.

 Paul deLay memorial/benefit, Aladdin Theater, April, 2010

 That was six years ago, but I still think of Paul often.
 Sometimes it's a phrase from one of his song lyrics.
 Sometimes it's a remembered joke or incident.
 Most of the time, the memories are more pleasant than sad.
 But I still can't listen to the CD's we recorded together without getting the blues.
 Last year, playwright Wayne Harrell invited former deLay band members and their spouses, along with Paul's sister and widow, to a read-thru of “DeLayed," a play loosely based on Paul's life.
 What we didn't realize was that, for this run-thru, Wayne intended to play tracks off our CD's—a lot of them.
 That part wasn't pleasant for any of us.
 It's one thing to have thoughts of a friend or family member who's passed away—even to view photos of him.
-But to hear his voice, singing his heart out—at the peak of his vitality and creativity—that's truly painful, particularly when he died far too young.
+But to hear him singing his heart out—at the peak of his vitality and creativity—that's truly painful, particularly when he died far too young.

 Still, I'm grateful for those CD's.
 I'm very proud to have contributed to something so soulful & original—something that has entertained, influenced, and even inspired people around the world.
 Paul wanted to be remembered, and thanks to his recordings I believe he'll be remembered for a long, long time.